slarosa/QGIS-Developer-Cookbook/source/raster.rst

 that assigns colors for values from the single band.
 Single band rasters with a palette can be additionally drawn using their palette.
 Multiband layers are typically drawn by mapping the bands to RGB colors.
 Other possibility is to use just one band for gray or pseudocolor drawing.

+The following sections explain how to query and modify the layer drawing style.
+After doing the changes, you might want to force update of map canvas, see :ref:`refresh-layer`.

 .. todo:: contrast enhancements, transparency (no data), user defined min/max, band statistics